dannye/crystal-tracker/README.md

 ---

+The [example/](example/) directory contains crystaltracked.asm, an original composition by Mickey-A 42.

 Be sure to see the Help menu for a full explanation on how to use the editor.

 ## What Crystal Tracker doesn't do well, yet